History of Economic Growth in India

 Gandhi and her Congress party lost that election.
 In a few years, she came back into power again and her son Rajiv Gandhi took over after her assassination, as prime minister.
 While he was campaigning he was killed in a bomb blast and India’s economy was completely ignored.

+The collapse of the Soviet Union and the Gulf War.
 During the early 1990s, India’s economy began to worsen and was faced with growing inflation, unemployment and poverty and historically low foreign exchange reserve.
-The collapse of the Soviet Union significantly impacted Indian’s economy because the Soviets were India’s major trading partner and a key supplier of low cost oil.
+The collapse of the Soviet Union significantly impacted Indian’s economy because the Soviets were India’s major trading partner and a key supplier of low-cost oil.
 As a result, India had to buy oil from the free market.
 India was receiving a huge remittance of foreign exchange from Indians working in the Middle East, but the Gulf War sent thousands of Indian workers back home resulting in a huge dent in India’s foreign reserve.

 Consequently, India’s foreign exchange reserve fell to a low of $240 million, just enough to support only two weeks of imports.
 The International Monetary Fund (IMF) and the World Bank offered help to India in exchange for economic reforms.
 The government ran out of options and finally, the government had to change its closed-door economic policies in 1991.

-There were three major driving forces behind India’s economic growth and prosperity after economic reforms of 1991; Increased foreign direct investment, India’s expertise in information technology and increased domestic consumption because of a growing middle class population.
+Driving forces behind economic growth.
+There were three major driving forces behind India’s economic growth and prosperity after economic reforms of 1991; Increased foreign direct investment, India’s expertise in information technology and increased domestic consumption because of a growing middle-class population.
 The combination of foreign direct investment and expertise in information technology helped produce thousands of new jobs and created a growing middle class that in turn created increased domestic consumption and that resulted, again, in more foreign direct investments to meet the demand of Indian consumers.